o15y/eiva/README.md

 _**⚠️ FIX AVAILABLE:** The fix for this is available in Prisma beta 5_

-`String` in Prisma schema doesn't allow larger fields, so you have to manually convert the following fields to `TEXT` from `VARCHAR` after generating tables.
-For details, see [prisma/migrate#116](https://github.com/prisma/migrate/issues/116):
+`String` in Prisma schema doesn't allow larger fields, so you have to manually convert the following fields to `LONGTEXT` from `VARCHAR` after generating tables.
+For details, see [prisma/migrate#116](https://github.com/prisma/migrate/issues/116)

 - `"incoming-emails".from`
 - `"incoming-emails".to`
 - `"incoming-emails".cc`
 - `"incoming-emails".logs`
 - `locations.data`
-- `meetings.confirmedTime`
 - `meetings.proposedTimes`
 - `meetings.guests`

+You might also have to make some of these changes after running `npx prisma migrate up --experimental` because it would overwrite the database schema.

 ### Differences in `_staart`